 BARONESS FRANCES D'SOUZA: He's quite a small man, and he has a huge brain and a huge heart.
 And he seized upon me because he wanted to discuss women's liberation, democracy, civil society, civic education.
 And we talked for hours and hours and hours.

 REEVES: This school started out in a bombed-out building with just 37 students.
 Using funds Baroness D'Souza helped raise, Royesh refurbished another building and made a smart move.
 He put in heating.
 Locals flocked in to escape the winter cold.
 Royesh set about persuading fathers to let their daughters enroll.
-His school now has more than 3.5 thousand students, nearly half are female.
+His school now has more than three and a half-thousand students, nearly half are female.
 This achievement is still more remarkable when you consider Royesh's own education.

 ROYESH: I went to school just 'til grade five.
 I've not been to school beyond grade five.

 REEVES: Royesh is a farmer's son from Afghanistan's eastern province of Ghazni.
 He was 10 when the Soviets brought his schooling to an end by invading.
 It was 1979.
 Royesh says his father sent him alone through the mountains to seek refuge in neighboring Pakistan.

 ROYESH: Because I couldn't stay there.
 And every day there was an attack of the Russians.
 And my family, my father, they were afraid of being, you know, killed.

 REEVES: In Pakistan, Royesh had to survive on his wits.